botbreeder/mudbasic/README.md

 140 = 0 has (4) legs and a tail
 ```

-`0` represents the statement being defined itself (the header of the narrative).
+`0` references the statement being defined itself (the header of the narrative).

 Definitions can be modified by the higher-level "caller".
 It goes like: